-I am following four sheep farms in south Wales, trying to capture key events for the animals and the people who work with them across a year.
+I have spent a year following four sheep farms in south Wales during which I captured key events for the animals and the people who work with them across a year.

 My photographic background is rooted deeply in classical landscape work, with people largely absent from it.
-This project poses the challenge of working with people, largely in their ‘home’ environment where the building of relationships is as important as photographic skills.
-It also demands, at times, a quick reaction to what is happening in front of me, in contrast to the slow deliberate approach of my landscape work, though at times the compositional approach and patience have been important too as I wait for the animals or people to come to me to create the images I want.
+This project posed the challenge of working with people, largely in their ‘home’ environment where the building of relationships was as important as photographic skills.
+It also demanded, at times, a quick reaction to what is happening in front of me, in contrast to the slow deliberate approach of my landscape work.
+At times the compositional approach and the patience I learned from my landscape work were important for this project as I waited for the animals or people to come to me to create the images I wanted.

-I have brought both ignorance and curiosity to this work, learning so much from the people I observe.
-It has afforded me an insight into the challenges of their work and their generosity in accepting me.
+I brought both ignorance and curiosity to this work, learning so much from the people I observed.
+It afforded me an insight into the challenges of their work and their generosity in accepting me.
 Not for them the shelter of an office.
 Their work makes huge physical demands in all weathers.